-The Equine Studies Department at UMW is the only University to offer a Bachelor’s Degree in Natural Horsemanship with options in equine management, psychology, science, business and instruction.
+The Equine Studies Department at UMW offers the only Bachelor’s Degree in Natural Horsemanship in the U.S., with options in equine management, psychology, science, business and instruction.

-The courses taught in the Equine Studies Department collaborate with real-world experience and the knowledge of working with a horse’s mind.
-In this department you will be challenged to use the skill of problem solving and also be taught the ability to succeed in the equine industry.
-The option areas are designed to be specific in areas that students have selected to be their career path.
-These courses will give the knowledge and confidence that one needs to enter the industry.
+The courses taught in the Equine Studies Department combine real-world experience and the knowledge of working with a horse’s mind.
+In this department you will be challenged to use the skill of problem-solving and also be taught the ability to succeed in the equine industry.
+The option areas are designed to target areas that students have selected as career paths.
+Courses provide the knowledge and confidence one needs to enter the industry.

 In order to be successful in this program, students will need to be dedicated to learning and have an unprecedented passion for horses.
 Students will not just be driven to reach their academic goals but also their life aspirations.
-You will make life long connections through fellow equine students, department professors and internships that will help you in your road in the equine world.
+You will make life-long connections through fellow equine students, department professors and internships that will help you on your road in the equine world.
 Over 70% of the students in this program are from out-of-state and the program has one of the highest retention rates on campus.
-For the student that is looking for more of an adventurous journey, oversea internships and study aboard programs are being currently developed.
+For the student looking for more of an adventurous journey, oversea internships and study abroad programs are being developed.

 Iola Else, M.S.Iola Else, Montana Western's accomplished rodeo coach, also brings her lifelong knowledge of and experience with horses to Montana Western‘s equine studies program.
 In addition to supervising natural horsemanship courses, Else teaches facilities management and young-horse starting and development.
 She is the campus’ liaison to the La Cense Montana ranch where the courses in natural horsemanship are conducted.